ramboxapp/community-edition/CONTRIBUTING.md

 **(make sure to replace `yourUsername` with your GitHub username)**

-This will download the entire rambox repo to your projects directory.
+This will download the entire Rambox-OS repo to your projects directory.

 #### Setup Your Upstream

-1. Change directory to the new rambox directory (`cd rambox`)
+1. Change directory to the new Rambox-OS directory (`cd rambox`)
-2. Add a remote to the official rambox repo:
+2. Add a remote to the official Rambox-OS repo:

 ```shell
 $ git remote add upstream https://github.com/TheGoddessInari/rambox.git
 ```

-Congratulations, you now have a local copy of the rambox repo!
+Congratulations, you now have a local copy of the Rambox-OS repo!

 ### Create a Branch